-The fall edition details governors’ enacted budgets.
+The spring edition details governors’ proposed budgets.
 With data gathered from all 50 state budget offices, the report provides narrative analysis of the fiscal condition of the states and data summaries of state general fund revenues, expenditures, and balances.

 This annual report examines spending in the functional areas of state budgets: elementary and secondary education, higher education, public assistance, Medicaid, corrections, transportation, and all other.
 It also includes data on the State Children’s Health Insurance Program and on revenue sources in state general funds.